Coco Gauff, Jessica Pegula in sync with tennis, not TikTok - WTOP News

 The 28-year-old Pegula is No. 3 in the singles rankings, the 18-year-old Gauff is No. 4, and the two Americans are making their WTA Finals debuts in both singles and doubles this week.
 No other doubles pairing also has participated in the singles competition at the season-ending tournament for the best of the best in women’s tennis since sisters Serena and Venus Williams managed to do that in 2009 (Serena beat Venus in the singles final that year).

-Pegula, who is from New York and now based in Florida, was set for a full day of work as the event began on the temporary indoor hard court at Dickies Arena on Monday.
-She was scheduled to go up against Maria Sakkari in round-robin play in singles in the afternoon, before joining Gauff, a Floridian, to take on the Chinese duo of Xu Yifan and Yang Zhaoxuan in doubles at night to close out Day 1.
+Pegula, from New York and now based in Florida, had a full day of work as the event began on the temporary indoor hard court at Dickies Arena on Monday.
+She lost to Maria Sakkari 7-6 (6), 7-6 (4) in singles, then teamed with Gauff, a Floridian, for doubles, where they were beaten 6-4, 4-6, 10-7 in a champion’s tiebreaker by the Chinese duo of Xu Yifan and Yang Zhaoxuan to close out Day 1 a little past midnight.
+Because the event uses a round-robin format, Pegula and Gauff — who makes her singles debut Tuesday against Caroline Garcia — are still in the running.

-Gauff and Pegula briefly paired up in 2021, going 0-2, before really thriving in doubles in 2022, collecting three titles and finishing as the runners-up at the French Open in June.
+After briefly pairing in 2021, going 0-2, Gauff and Pegula really thrived in doubles in 2022, collecting three titles and finishing as the runners-up at the French Open in June.
 Gauff reached No. 1 in the doubles rankings in August and is currently No. 2, one spot ahead of Pegula.

 The comfort level with each other on the court and “irl,” as the kids say — “in real life” for the uninformed — is much better than when Gauff brings social media slang into the discussion.